Stefano Cerioni: Athletic career

 Cerioni was born in 1964 in Madrid, where his father was working.
 His parents moved back to Jesi, in Italy, when he was a child.
 He learned fencing under Ezio Triccoli, a family friend, who also coached Olympic champions Valentina Vezzali and Giovanna Trillini in their formative years.
 He practiced both sabre and foil, but foil quickly gained his preference.

 Cerioni won the silver medal at the 1983 Junior World Championships in Budapest, then the gold medal in 1984 in Leningrad.
 He made his Olympic début at the 1984 Summer Olympics in Los Angeles.
 He made his way to the semi-finals, where he met teammate Mauro Numa.
 Despite a 6–1 lead in the first period, he was defeated 11–9.
 He fenced Frédéric Pietruszka of France in the “small final” and prevailed 10–5 to win the bronze medal.

 At the World Championships in Barcelona, Cerioni reached the semi-finals, where he was defeated by teammate Andrea Cipressa.
 He fenced Germany's Harald Stein for the bronze medal, but was disqualified for unsportsmanlike behaviour.
-His bad temper got the best of him once again in the 1986 World Championships in Sofia: this time he received a full-year suspension after abusing the referees during his bout against Joachim Wendt.
-After his return to competition Cerioni won the 1987–88 Fencing World Cup.
-At the 1988 Summer Olympics in Seoul Cerioni defeated three-time World Champion Aleksandr Romankov in the semi-finals, then East Germany's Udo Wagner, to earn the gold medal.
+His bad temper got the best of him once again in the 1986 World Championships in Sofia: this time he received a full-year suspension after abusing the referees during his bout against Austria's Joachim Wendt.
+After his return to competition, Cerioni won the 1987–88 Fencing World Cup.
+At the 1988 Summer Olympics in Seoul, Cerioni defeated three-time World Champion Aleksandr Romankov from the Soviet Union in the semi-finals, then East Germany's Udo Wagner, to earn the gold medal.
 The team ranked only 7th.

 At the 1992 Summer Olympics he was eliminated in the round of 32 and could not defend his title.
 Italy also failed to earn a medal in the team event.
 A year later, Cerioni won the gold medal in the 1993 Mediterranean Games and a team silver medal in the 1993 World Championships in Essen, followed by a team gold medal in the 1994 World Championships in Athens.

 In March 1996 his maestro Ezio Triccoli died.
 Cerioni took over Club Scherma Jesi while going on with his career, earning a team silver medal at the 1997 World Championships in Cape Town.
 He retired in 2000 after 16 years in the national team.